sayez10/ti-economic-equalization-overhaul-mod/README.md

 -Military tech gain no longer depends on the population of a nation.
 Instead a military tech has a fixed cost per level, so large and wealthy nations can increase their military tech much faster than small and poor nations.
 Existing armies and navies increase the cost and thus slow down military technology progress.
 A 10% bonus to the military priority per level of education has been added.
 Nations which are far behind the global maximum tech level gain a linear bonus of 50% extra gain per 1 tech level behind the current maximum.

 -The algorithm used to calculate the military technology level of a merged nation after absorbing another nation has been changed.
 Instead of weighing the military tech levels of both nations with their number of owned regions, the larger military technology value is used as starting point.
 If both military technology values are within 0.5 points, the merged nation's value will be increased by up to 0.5 to represent the often different capabilities of military forces with a roughly comparable technological level and the synergy of combining them.
 Existing armies and navies might give a malus to the merged nation's military technology value to represent the need to possibly replace or upgrade equipment and to train personnel.
-[Yard1](https://github.com/Yard1) and his mod [Unification Pop Based Miltech Calculation](https://github.com/Yard1/TerraInvicta-PopBasedMiltechCalculation) provided inspiration for this change and I copied the postfix patch from his mod, although I chose a completely different approach for the prefix patch and the actual formula to calculate the merged nation's military tech level.
+[Yard1](https://github.com/Yard1) and his mod [Unification Pop Based Miltech Calculation](https://github.com/Yard1/TerraInvicta-PopBasedMiltechCalculation) provided inspiration for this change, for the general design of the patch, and for the postfix patch in particular, although I chose a completely different approach for the prefix patch and the actual formula to calculate the merged nation's military tech level.
 Thank you!

 -Small adjustments to the relationships between things such as education and GDP growth, broadly maintaining vanilla levels of impact.